Remember to proofread your manuscript! Doublecheck spelling, page numbers, table of contents, etc.

-Roll over the Preparing Your Manuscript tab above then click on "Citation Styles" and "Citing Images" pages for more information.
+Roll over the Preparing Your Manuscript tab above then click on "Citing Images" pages for more information.

 This section discusses requirements for the general layout of your manuscript, the order of front and back matter, and page numbering.
 See the Sample Pages for additional information.
 Guidelines are similar for both theses and dissertations; instructions specific to theses or dissertations will be marked accordingly.

 Margins: 1 inch on top, bottom and right sides and 1 ½ inches on the left.

 Line spacing: Double-spaced; long quotations and footnotes may be single-spaced.
 Spacing on preliminary pages should follow the examples in the Sample Pages.

 Fonts: Text font and text size should be chosen for ease in reading.
 Font size 12 is recommended.
 Use consistent font styles for section headings.

 Footnotes or Endnotes: Follow the accepted practice of your discipline or the chosen style manual.
 The format selected should be consistent throughout the manuscript.

 Spell check: Change the word processor spelling setting to include words in ALL CAPS.

 Arabic numbers (1, 2, 3, etc.) are placed at the bottom center of the page on all pages, beginning with the number 1 on the Approval page.

 Order of Preliminary Pages